 Satisfactory Rate of Progress

 Degree-seeking students also are expected to maintain a satisfactory rate of progress.
 For full-time undergraduate students, this means a minimum of 12 earned credit hours per semester applicable to their degrees.
-For part-time students, a satisfactory rate of progress will enable to one to graduate within 12 academic years after achieving degree-seeking status.
+For part-time students, a satisfactory rate of progress will enable one to graduate within 12 academic years after achieving degree-seeking status.
 Students who do not maintain a satisfactory rate of progress in a given semester are placed on probation the following semester.
 Their eligibility for financial aid will also be reviewed.

 Undergraduate students on probation are not permitted to